Iran's 'Unforgivable Mistake' Downing Jet Elicits Furor At Home And Abroad

 "We still have work to do to ensure that happens," he added, "but the question of responsibility, I think, takes us a step forward towards truly having a very credible and thorough investigation."

 The prime minister's comments came two days after he first revealed Canada's suspicion that an Iranian missile system shot down the plane near Tehran early Wednesday.
-Of the 176 people who plunged to their deaths aboard the aircraft, 63 were Canadian nationals.
+Of the 176 people who were killed aboard the aircraft, 57 were Canadian nationals.

 "I had a chance to sit with some of the families of the victims," Trudeau said Saturday.
 "They are hurt, angry and grieving.
 They want answers.
 They want justice.
 What Iran has admitted to is very serious.
 Shooting down a civilian aircraft is horrific.
 Iran must take full responsibility.
 Canada will not rest until we get the accountability, justice and closure that the families deserve."